rfabbri/minus/README.md

 ## Acknowledgements
 This grew as part of Brown University/ICERM's 2018 Nonlinear Algebra Program (Computer Vision Working group) and 2019 Algebraic Vision research cluster, co-organized by the authors Leykin and Fabbri, respectively.
-We also thank our ICCV'19 paper co-authors.